-A Patient's Guide To Targeted Injections of the Foot and Ankle
+A Patient's Guide To Fluoroscopic Injections of the Foot and Ankle

-What is a targeted injection?
+What is a fluoroscopic injection?

-We will use low dose X- ray (fluoroscopy) or ultrasound to guide a needle to the injection site.
-Further confirmation may be obtained by injecting a small amount of dye (a colourless liquid that shows up on X-rays) if a joint is being injected.
+We will use low dose X- ray (fluoroscopy) to guide a needle to the injection site.
+Further confirmation may be obtained by injecting a small amount of dye (a colourless liquid that shows up on X-rays) into the joint being examined.

-We inject local anaesthetic into the skin to temporarily numb the area to reduce any discomfort during the procedure.
+We inject the local anaesthetic to temporarily numb the area to reduce the discomfort during the procedure.

-The medicine which gives the pain relief is usually a corticosteroid, commonly known as a 'steroid' or 'cortisone'.
+The actual medicine which gives the pain relief is usually a corticosteroid which is commonly known as a 'steroid'.
 Corticosteroids are anti-inflammatory medications used to treat a range of conditions.
 This medicine will help to reduce the swelling and inflammation in the injected area.

-Local anaesthetic mixed with the steroid gives immediate pain relief, while the slower-acting steroid may take 48 hours to 2 weeks to have an effect.
+The local anaesthetic injection gives immediate pain relief, while the slower acting steroids may take 48 hours to 2 weeks to have an effect.

-You will often be asked to keep a pain diary to record the pain before and after the procedure.
+You will be asked to keep a pain diary to record the pain before and after the procedure.
 The pain diary helps your doctor to assess the effectiveness of the injection.

-What is the purpose of the injection?
+What is the purpose of the injecttion